Chess Board Pieces

 Ideally it would be nice if they have felted bottoms, are appealing to look at and they don’t fall apart easily.

-If you invest in a decent board at the outset you will have one that will last a long time.
+If you invest in a decent board and chessmen at the outset you will have one that will last a long time.

 These are some popular woods used for designing chess board pieces but certainly not all!

 Maple is commonly used and the American maples differ somewhat from the European maples because the coloring is a slight reddish hue, often pink.
 The most widely used maple is the hard maple Acer saccharum also known as the Sugar Maple, where Maple Syrup comes from.